keystonejs/keystone-classic/docs/Getting Started/yo-generator.md

 ### keystone.js start script

 The first place to look is the `keystone.js` file.
-This is the script that will run our keystone website, and is the file we use to set most of the keystone configuration options.
+This is the script that will run our Keystone website, and is the file we use to set most of the Keystone configuration options.

 ```javascript
 var keystone = require('keystone');